 So, yes, it’s lonely and feeling tense over here.
 But perhaps us righteous truthers and conspiracy theorists had it coming.
 Clearly, the arrogance of peaceful protests and sharing of counter-narrative, controversial data, ignored or suppressed studies, damning statistics, historical parallels, and clever memes aren’t doing a hell of a lot to reach the hearts and minds of the converted, and maybe never did.

-It’s disheartening and stressful to have to find ways to avoid shops and public places in order to avoid confrontation, judgment or glaring eyes.
+It’s disheartening and stressful to have to find ways to avoid shops and public places to avoid confrontation, judgment or glaring eyes.
 It’s disturbing to see and feel so much terror and fear in friends or family who’ve been convinced of the existence of the covid monster.
 It’s depressing how vast, layered and seemingly complete the forces and means and resources of deeply sick minds and control-hungry players are.